geniusruler/StealthDetect_v1.0/README.md

 ## License

-The IOCs are distributed under the Creative Common BY-NC-SA licence.
+The IOCs are distributed under the Creative Common BY-NC-SA license.
 This imply a non commercial use of them.
 Please respect this license and ask ECHAP for any question related to that.

 ---